PavlidisLab/rdp/docs/deployment.md

 sure you are familiarized with the [installation](/installation) procedure first before attempting the described steps.

-## Administrative user

-Your RDP instance is initialized with an administrator user.
-Make sure you change its default password before exposing your application to the Internet.

 ## Web server

 There a few options you will likely want to specify when deploying your RDP